Where aliens paid good money to see 'em?

 - Spiritual Successor: The Cryptozoologicon, by the same authors, a book on various legendary beasts such as Bigfoot, Sasquatch and Yeti and El Chupacabra where they speculate on what their biology and evolutionary history might be like if they were real.

 - Starfish Aliens: The future paleontologists.
-We don't know what they look like, but they're not mammals and given how shaky their grasp of skeletal structure is, they're probably not even vertebrates.
+We don't know what they look like, but they're not mammals and given how shaky their grasp of skeletal structure is, they're probably not even chordates.

 - Stock Animal Behavior: This book sets out to avert this.
 On the other hand, it also points out that certain stock behaviors now thought to be unlikely can still be made plausible under particular circumstances.
 Just because sauropods in general were not adapted to living in swamps, for instance, doesn't mean no sauropod ever hung around in swamps at least some of the time, and one artwork depicts the sauropod Opisthocoelicaudia wandering in a swamp reminiscent of a Rudolph Zallinger painting to make this point.